 - 1 Bar of Dark Chocolate (100g)

-- Line a 10x15 inch baking tray with parchment paper.
+- Preheat oven to 350°F and line a 10x15 inch baking tray with parchment paper.

 - In a saucepan over medium heat, melt together brown rice syrup and coconut sugar until sugar is completely dissolved.